Sparkles-Qemu/qemu_system_integration/README.md

 # QEMU Cross Compile

-1) add the following line to your bashrc (on diabase) and source export PATH=/opt/Xilinx/SDK/2017.4/gnu/aarch64/lin/aarch64-linux/bin:$PATH
+1) add the following line to your bashrc (on diabase) and source bashrc

+export PATH=/opt/Xilinx/SDK/2017.4/gnu/aarch64/lin/aarch64-linux/bin:$PATH

 2) Add this host to ~/.ssh/config (on diabase)